-- This value defaults to inetOrgPerson which is a standard object class defined in RFC 2798. inetOrgPerson contains standard fields such as mail, uid.
+- This value defaults to inetOrgPerson which is a standard object class defined in RFC 2798.
+This Object Class (inetOrgPerson) contains standard fields such as mail, uid.
 Other possible values are posixAccount or a custom class.

 - User ID Attribute

-- This is the attribute of the Object class which supplies the User ID.
+- This is the attribute of the Object class that supplies the User ID.
 Nexus will use this attribute as the Nexus User ID.

 - Real Name Attribute

-- This is the attribute of the Object class which supplies the real name of the user.
+- This is the attribute of the Object class that supplies the real name of the user.
 Nexus will use this attribute when it needs to display the real name of a user.

 - E-Mail Attribute

-- This is the attribute of the Object class which supplies the email address of the user.
+- This is the attribute of the Object class that supplies the email address of the user.
 Nexus will use this attribute when it needs to send an email to a user.